-For my garden I always choose the odd colors of carrot seed, such as Purple Haze and Kaleidoscope mix carrot which is a mix of white, yellow and orange carrot seeds in one package.
-Sometimes you can find a package of only white carrot seeds.
+For my garden I always choose the odd colors of carrot seed, if it’s an odd color you can bet I’ll try growing it.
+Seeds such as Purple Haze and Kaleidoscope mix carrot which is a mix of white, yellow and orange carrot seeds in one package.
+Sometimes, in the stores you can find packages of just white carrot seeds.

 They are different, delicious and beautiful on a veggie platter especially combined with purple ones.

-There are many varieties of carrot, all with different strengths, sizes and characteristics meant to suit a multitude of conditions.
+There are many varieties of carrots, all with different strengths, sizes and characteristics meant to suit a multitude of growing conditions.

 - Purple Dragon carrots are thick and stumpy with a thick purple ring